Universal Transverse Mercator (UTM) Projection

 How Universal Transverse Mercator (UTM) Works

 It’s one of the most common map projections today.
-But how Universal Transverse Mercator work?
+But how does the Universal Transverse Mercator work?

 A UTM zone is a 6° segment of the Earth.
 Because a circle has 360°, this means that there are 60 UTM zones on Earth.
 (360 ÷ 6 = 60), right?